-The ATB Financial Lethbridge Rotary Dragon Boat Festival (LRBDF) is one of the largest and favourite summer events in our region and is organized by Lethbridge Rotary clubs.
-DASA is contracted by LRBDF to run the practice sessions.
-For more information about this exciting festival, check out the festival website at https://lethbridgedragonfest.ca/
+The ATB Financial Lethbridge Rotary Dragon Boat Festival (LRBDF) is one of the largest and favourite summer events in our region and is organized jointly by the Lethbridge Rotary Clubs.
+For more information about this exciting annual event, check out the LRBDF website.

 To learn more about the history of this exciting sport, check out the Canadian International Dragon Boat Festival Society’s History & Legends.

-DASA offers a Taste of Paddling sessions sometimes in the winter, and definitely in late spring.
+DASA offers A Taste of Paddling sessions sometimes in the winter, and definitely in late spring.
 These sessions are designed to introduce new paddlers to the sport.
-Check out “Where do you fit (PROGRAMS” for more information.
-You can also contact DASA Team Liaison for suggestions email@example.com If you want to take part in the Lethbridge Festival (LRBDF), you can also check out their website for how to join a team. https://lethbridgedragonfest.ca/
+Check out the Events Calendar to look for the next session.
+You can also contact the DASA Team Liaison for suggestions.
+If you want to take part in the Lethbridge Festival (LRBDF), you can also check out their website for how to join a team.

-No. As a DASA member (or during special events) DASA will lend paddles and pfds that fit almost every size.
+No. As a DASA member (or during special events) DASA will lend paddles and pfds (personal flotation devices) that fit almost every size.

 Weather cancellations are called by the Technical and Safety Directors.
 They monitor the weather closely following a strict, pre-determined safety criteria.
 They send out updates and notifications as soon as possible.
 They will also post a notice at the lake.
 Check DASA Facebook, Twitter, and Instagram before you head to the lake, or contact your team manager for other communication methods.

 Who owns all the boats moored out in the lake?